kevin-labtani/contact-keeper-MERN/README.md

 - we embed the Contacts components in our Home page
 - create the ContactItem component, import it into the Contacts component, and output a ContactItem for each contact in the map instead of the h3.
 - nb: email and phone aren't required, so we need to make sure they exist in the ContactItem component before outputting them `{phone && (<li>....</li>)}`

+#### ContactForm Component

+- now we make the ContactForm component, it'll be used to add and update contacts, we'll add the update fucntionality later, first we focus on displaying the form.
+We're using an object as a single piece of state `contact` with all the form fields rather than having a useState per field, so our onChange will destructure the state object and update the relevant field: `setContact({ ...contact, [e.target.name]: e.target.value });`.
+- bring in the ContactForm in our `Home.js` page to display it
+- we now import our ContactContext and implement an onSubmit handler that'll add our contact by calling the addContact function from ContactState and then clear the form.
+- we implement `addContact()` in `ContactState.js`, for now we're just adding the contact to the ui, later on we'll add it to the db.
+We're using uuid to add an id to the contact, when we add our back-end MongoDB will add an id by itself; then we're dispatching to our reducer with type: ADD_CONTACT and payload: contact.
+We'll also need to pass addContact to the `ContactContext.Provider` as value
+- we now implement our `contactReducer.js`, import the types and create the switch case for ADD_CONTACT that'll update the state